 Synology Support has requested that I inform them when I drop off the package at the reseller.
 If you decide to ship it back to them, you will need to inform them on the shipping company and tracking number.

 The overall experience of the replacement process for Synology product is great.
-The Advanced RMA really shaves off a fair bit of downtime.
 The migration process to the replacement unit takes about 20 minutes (or lesser).
 My only complain is the restrictive operating hours of the RMA Centre, it would be great if they operate on Saturday mornings.

 Lastly, a big shout out and thank you to Synology for the assistance with this RMA.